2giosangmitom/Faster-Arch/README.md

 ## Disclaimer

 This script is provided as-is, without any warranty.
 Use it at your own risk.
 Always review the script contents and ensure it aligns with your system configuration before execution.

----

-**Note:** Remember to review the script's source code before running it, especially when executing with root privileges.